DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 ---

-##### In the case of DAI and ETH, Compound has a Collateral Factor of 75%.
-What does it mean?
+##### What do you mean by Hedging?

-- [x]  Only the 75% of supplied(or collateralized valued) DAI or ETH can be used to borrow other tokens.
+- [ ]  Hedging encompasses opening positions in current market directions
-- [ ]  Only the 25% of supplied(or collateralized valued) DAI or ETH can be used to borrow other tokens.
+- [x]  Hedging encompasses opening positions in opposing market directions
-- [ ]  100% of supplied(or collateralized valued) DAI or ETH can be used to borrow other tokens.
+- [x]  It is used to reduce the risks and impacts of market swings
-- [ ]  Only the 7.5% of supplied(or collateralized valued) DAI or ETH can be used to borrow other tokens.
+- [x]  It helps to offset any potential losses that might occur

-Hint: loan-to-value ratio
+Hint: Risk reduction

-Explanation: In the case of DAI and ETH, Compound has a Collateral Factor(a.k.a loan-to-value ratio) of 75% which means only the 75% of supplied(or collateralized valued) DAI or ETH can be used to borrow other tokens.
+Explanation: As a trader, you need to find ways to protect your investment from risk, and this is where crypto hedging strategies come in.
+Hedging encompasses opening positions in opposing market directions to reduce the risks and impacts of market swings.
+By doing this, you can help to offset any potential losses that might occur.

 Sub Topics: borrowing-use-cases

 ---

-##### Which of the following DeFi platforms have a use case for Over-collateralization?
+##### Which of the following DeFi are use case for Over-collateralization borrowing?

-- [x]  Compound
+- [x]  CompoundYield Farming
-- [x]  Alchemix
+- [x]  Margin Trading (Leverage)
-- [x]  Aave
+- [x]  Risk-reduction/Hedging
 - [ ]  None of the above

 Hint: Over-collateralization use cases

-Explanation: All the following platforms use Over-collateralization.
+Explanation: All the following are use cases for Over-collateralization borrowing.

 Sub Topics: borrowing-use-cases